 To assist customers' efforts in complying with the requirements of environmental laws and Executive Orders (considering price, availability, and performance requirements), Schedule contractors have been requested (where possible and/or feasible) to identify items that:

-- Are energy and/or water saving (e.g., Energy Star); and
+- Are energy and/or water saving (e.g., Energy Star-certified or Federal Energy Management Program-designated);

-- Have reduced pollutants (e.g., low volatile organic compounds (VOCs) and chromate-free).
+- Have reduced toxic or hazardous constituents (e.g., low volatile organic compounds (VOCs)).

 Only equipment offered on a GSA Schedule may be leased.
 Some guidelines for leasing are as follows: